-This traditional Greek walnut cake is one of the most popular desserts in the Mediterranean Greek cuisine.
+This traditional Greek walnut cake is one of the most popular desserts in Mediterranean Greek cuisine.
 Eggs, butter, and sugar beaten to feathery lightness along with walnuts and aromatic spices.
-The result is a moist, fluffy cake bathed in sweet honey flavored syrup.
+The result is a moist, fluffy cake bathed in sweet honey-flavored syrup.
 Did I mention that it is ridiculously easy to make?
 Yeap, it is.
 You are going to find it out soon enough.

 Okay, so tomorrow it’s Valentine’s Day.
 In our house, this is an ordinary day like any other day.
 No celebration of any kind whatsoever.
 No flowers, candies, teddy bears.
 Only food.
 Because this day is just the excuse to make a special night-in meal and/or treat and/or dessert.
 For me serving whole food definitely is an expression of love and affection.
 It’s like you take care of your people and like you are eager to satisfy their hunger in the best possible way.
 Because offering real food as an act of love and respect, both to yourself and to your family.
 And this is a reason to celebrate every single day.
 Any of you with me on this?

 Walnut-based recipes have always been popular since the beginning of recorded history due to the fact that walnut trees are almost everywhere in Greece.
 The perfect first material provided by nature.
 Therefore, the combination of nuts and honey, along with olive oil as the main fat, was the base for the first walnut cakes.
 Along the way, this primitive kind of cake evolved and resulted in many variations with additions like spices, butter, flour, milk, etc.

 This family recipe passed down from generation to generation and it is one of the most beloved for me.
 My grandmother offered this walnut cake the day I was engaged because according to the tradition walnuts and honey are offered to the new couple to wish prosperity and fertility.
 She found the best way to respect the tradition and satisfy everyone.
 Such an amazing woman!